-Dealing with conflict with your child can help to keep stress levels down for the whole family.
-It can deepen and strengthen your relationship with your child in the end.
+Dealing with conflict with your child can help to reduce family stress levels.
+It can also make your relationship with your child stronger.
 And if you deal with conflict in effective ways, you help your child learn some important life skills.

 - Try to think back to your feelings and experiences as a young person.
 This can help you relate to your child.

-- Remember that teenage brain development means your child might not be able to see the big picture in terms of risks and consequences.
+- Remember that teenage brain development means your child might not be able to see the risks and consequences of a situation.
 Your child might not be able to see things from your perspective either.

-- If you’re ready to be flexible about little issues, your child might be more willing to listen and discuss more important family issues.
+- Try to be flexible about little issues.
+This might mean your child is more willing to listen and discuss bigger issues.

 - Go easy on yourself and don’t expect to be perfect – you’re human too.
 If you overreact or lose your self-control a bit, just say sorry and start again when you can.

-- It’s best not to try to deal with conflict when you and your child are feeling upset or angry.
+- Avoid dealing with conflict when you and your child are feeling upset or angry.
 Wait until you feel calm instead.

 - Try to make sure that not every conversation with your child is about difficult issues.
-Try to spend some time enjoying each other’s company.
+Spend some time enjoying each other’s company if you can.

 Stay calm, stop what you’re doing, make eye contact, listen, and treat your child with respect.

 - Let your child have her say.
 Be open to hearing your child’s point of view.
-When she’s done, you can talk.
+When she has finished, you can talk.

 - Be open about your feelings.
-This can help your child to understand why you want him to do or not to do something.
-For example, ‘I feel worried about your safety when I don’t know where you are’, or ‘I feel that it’s important for our family to carry on celebrating some of our cultural traditions’.
+This can help your child understand why you want him to do or not do something.
+For example, ‘I feel worried about your safety when I don’t know where you are’, or ‘I feel that it’s important for our family to celebrate some of our cultural traditions’.

 - Explain your view simply and briefly, making it clear that your main concern is for your child’s wellbeing, now and in the future.
-Teenagers who feel their parents are asking questions because they care are more likely to share the information you need.
 For example, ‘I need to make sure you’re safe if you’re out at night.
 It helps if you tell me where you’re going and who you’re with’.